 Additional material to support your information poster, with a quiz to test your knowledge.

-Manual handling relates to the moving of items either by lifting, lowering, carrying, pushing or pulling.
-The weight of the item is an important factor, but many other factors can create a risk of injury, for example the number of times you have to pick up or carry an item, the distance you are carrying it, where you are picking it up from or putting it down (picking it up from the floor, putting it on a shelf above shoulder level) and any twisting, bending, stretching or other awkward posture you may adopt while doing a task.
-Incorrect Manual Handling Techniques can lead to Manual handling injuries, which are part of a wider group of musculoskeletal disorders (MSDs).
-The term ‘musculoskeletal disorders’ covers any injury, damage or disorder of the joints or other tissues in the upper/lower limbs or the back.
+The term ‘manual handling’ relates to the moving of items either by lifting, lowering, carrying, pushing, or pulling.
+The weight of the item is one important factor, there are many others that can create a risk of injury, for example, the number of times you have to pick up or carry an item, the distance you are carrying it, where you are picking it up from or putting it down (e.g. picking it up from the floor, putting it on a shelf above shoulder level), and any twisting, bending, stretching, or other awkward posture you may adopt while doing a task.
+Incorrect Manual Handling Techniques can lead to manual handling injuries, which are part of a wider group of musculoskeletal disorders (MSDs).
+The term ‘musculoskeletal disorders’ covers any injury, damage, or disorder of the joints or other tissues in the upper/lower limbs or the back.

 Safe Manual Handling Techniques